kubernetes/minikube/README.md

 Stopping local Kubernetes cluster...
 Stopping "minikubeVM"...
 ```

+## Managing your Cluster

+### Starting a Cluster

+The [minikube start](./docs/minikube_start.md) command can be used to start your cluster.
+This command creates and configures a virtual machine that runs a single-node Kubernetes cluster.
+This command also configures your [kubectl](http://kubernetes.io/docs/user-guide/kubectl-overview/) installation to communicate with this cluster.

+### Stopping a Cluster
+The [minikube stop](./docs/minikube_stop.md) command can be used to stop your cluster.
+This command shuts down the minikube virtual machine, but preserves all cluster state and data.
+Starting the cluster again will restore it to it's previous state.

+### Deleting a Cluster
+The [minikube delete](./docs/minikube_delete.md) command can be used to delete your cluster.
+This command shuts down and deletes the minikube virtual machine.
+No data or state is preserved.

+## Interacting With your Cluster

-### Documentation
+### Kubectl

-For a list of minikube's available commands see: [minikube docs](https://github.com/kubernetes/minikube/blob/master/docs/minikube.md)
+The `minikube start` command creates a "[kubectl context](http://kubernetes.io/docs/user-guide/kubectl/kubectl_config_set-context/)" called "minikube".
+This context contains the configuration to communicate with your minikube cluster.

+Minikube sets this context to default automatically, but if you need to switch back to it in the future, run:

+`kubectl config set-context minikube`,

+or pass the context on each command like this: `kubectl get pods --context=minikube`.

 ### Dashboard

-To open the dashboard, run this command in a shell after starting minikube:
 To access the [Kubernetes Dashboard](http://kubernetes.io/docs/user-guide/ui/), run this command in a shell after starting minikube to get the address:
 ```shell
 minikube dashboard
 ```

+## Networking

+The minikube VM is exposed to the host system via a host-only IP address, that can be obtained with the `minikube ip` command.
+Any services of type `NodePort` can be accessed over that IP address, on the NodePort.

+To determine the NodePort for your service, you can use a `kubectl` command like this:

+`kubectl get service $SERVICE --output='jsonpath="{.spec.ports[0].NodePort}"'`

-## Features
+## Persistent Volumes

- * Minikube packages and configures a Linux VM, Docker and all Kubernetes components, optimized for local development.
- * Minikube supports Kubernetes features such as:
+Minikube supports [PersistentVolumes](http://kubernetes.io/docs/user-guide/persistent-volumes/) of type `hostPath`.
-   * DNS
-   * NodePorts
-   * ConfigMaps and Secrets
-   * Dashboards
+These PersistentVolumes are mapped to a directory inside the minikube VM.

+## Documentation
+For a list of minikube's available commands see the [full CLI docs](https://github.com/kubernetes/minikube/blob/master/docs/minikube.md).

 ## Known Issues
 * Features that require a Cloud Provider will not work in Minikube.
 These include:
   * LoadBalancers
   * PersistentVolumes
   * Ingress
 * Features that require multiple nodes.
 These include:
   * Advanced scheduling policies
-  * DaemonSets
 * Alternate runtimes, like rkt.

-If you need these features, don't worry!
-We're planning to add these to minikube over time.
-Please leave a note in the
-issue tracker about how you'd like to use minikube!

 ## Design